exercism/cli/CONTRIBUTING.md

 1. [fork this repo on the Github webpage][fork]
 1. `go get github.com/exercism/cli/exercism`
 1. `cd $GOPATH/src/github.com/exercism/cli` (or `cd %GOPATH%/src/github.com/exercism/cli` on Windows)
-1. `git remote add upstream https://github.com/exercism/cli.git`
+1. `git remote rename origin upstream`
 1. `git remote add origin git@github.com:<your-github-username>/cli.git`
 1. `git checkout -b development`
-1. `git push -u origin development`
+1. `git push -u origin development` (setup where you push to, check it works)
-1. `
 1. `go get -u github.com/golang/dep/cmd/dep`
    * depending on your setup, you may need to install `dep` by following the instructions in the [`dep` repo](https://github.com/golang/dep)
 1. `dep ensure`
-1. `git update-index --assume-unchanged Gopkg.lock`
+1. `git update-index --assume-unchanged Gopkg.lock` (prevent your dep changes being committed)
-1. `cd $GOPATH/src/github.com/exercism/cli/exercism && go build -o exercism main.go && mv exercism ~/bin`

-Then make the change as usual, and submit a pull request.
+Then make changes as usual and submit a pull request.
 Please provide tests for the changes where possible.

 If you care about the details, check out the blog post [Contributing to Open Source Repositories in Go][contrib-blog] on the Splice blog.